Data

 North Dakota KIDS COUNT

 The North Dakota KIDS COUNT Website provides resources for a great deal of data and several publications.
-Richard Rathge, the Director of the NDSDC, also serves as the Director of North Dakota KIDS COUNT.
-Check out available resources, including:
+Collaboration on certain research efforts occurs between the North Dakota State Data Center and the North Dakota KIDS COUNT program.

 North Dakota Population Projections

-Updated population projections for North Dakota were released September of 2002.
-The results include population projections for North Dakota (2005-2020) and each of its 53 counties, including distributions by age and gender.
+Updated population projections for North Dakota were released September of 2002 by the North Dakota State Data Center.
+The results include population projections for North Dakota (2005-2020) and each of its 53 counties, including distributions by age and gender for 1980 through 2020.
 It includes historical population trends as well as a discussion of leading population trends and methodology regarding how the projections were developed.

 North Dakota PRAMS - Pregnancy Risk Assessment Monitoring System